BoghosYouseef/vacation2-benchmark-replication-package/README.md

 This is a replication package that runs the vacation2[1][2] benchmark.

 ## Assumptions/Pre-requisites
-Desktop with 16 at least 16 Gb Memory. processor      Intel(R) Core(TM) i7-4790 CPU @ 3.60GHz
+Desktop computer with at least 16 Gb Memory. processor      Intel(R) Core(TM) i7-4790 CPU @ 3.60GHz
 disk           512GB ADATA SSD SX900
 system         OptiPlex 9020 (05A4)